-Department Name Division Name Fund Priority Fiscal Impact PROS Parks, Recreation and Open Space General 2b \$8,415

-This request is for a level of service increase at the Southwest Meadows Preserve, the newly named five (5) acre Town property adjacent to the Southwest Meadows Sanctuary park.

-The long-awaited weekly farmer's market event will be ongoing from late September through late April, annually.

-As yet undeveloped, the site offers no restroom facilities.
-As a condition of the Town's agreement with the market vendor, the town provides portolets and hand wash stations.
-This request is for an increased level of service to provide the portolets over the course of the entire year of market days.

-Cost estimates were established on rates provided by contractors at a rate of \$935 per 28-day cycle.

-If not funded, there will be no restrooms for Farmer's Market.

-Required Resources Line item Title or Description of request Cost 001-3600-572-48110 Events - Portolets and handwash stations with weekly service to support Farmer's Market September through April \$8,415
+Department Name Division Name Fund Priority Fiscal Impact PROS PROS Parks, Recreation and General 2b \$8,415 Justification and Description Justification and Description This request is for a level of s five (5) acre Town property ac e newly named The long-awaited weekly farm annually. er's market event will be or igoing from late Sep otember th rough late April, As yet undeveloped, the site of the market vendor, the town pr level of service to provide the rovides portolets and hand v wash stations.
+This request is f for an increased Cost estimates were establish ed on rates provided by cor ntractors at a rate of \$935 per 28-day cycle.
+Alternative/Adverse Impacts if not funded: If not funded, there will be no r restrooms for Farmer's Marl ket.
+Required Reso urces Line item Title or Descr Cost 001-3600-572-48110 Events - Portolets and ha weekly service to support through April \$8,415